Billings Bypass project logo

 Is the project funded?

 Yes.
-MDT has identified funds for the entire project.
-The project is broken into six phases to accommodate design and construction scheduling as well as funding needs.
+MDT has identified funds for the entire project, which is divided into six phases to accommodate design and construction scheduling and funding needs.

 Why was this alignment chosen as opposed to other alternatives?

-Several alternative alignments, or routes, were considered over the course of the development of the Environmental Impact Statement (EIS) Record of Decision.
-Alternatives were evaluated against several criteria, including how well an alternative would meet the project purpose and need, community need, construction and right-of-way costs, constructability, and traffic flow.
+Several alternative alignments, or routes, were considered throughout the development of the Environmental Impact Statement (EIS) Record of Decision.
+Alternatives were evaluated against several criteria, including how well an alternative would meet the project purpose and need, community needs, construction and right-of-way costs, constructability, and traffic flow.
 After careful analysis, the alignment selected best fulfills project and stakeholder goals.

 How many lanes will the new roadway be?

-The roadway is currently being constructed as two-lane.
-However, a four-lane version of the roadway is also being designed to accommodate future expansion, should the need arise.
+The roadway is currently being constructed as a two-lane.
+However, a four-lane version is also being designed to accommodate future expansion.

 Will roundabouts be installed as part of this project?

-Roundabouts are planned for the intersection of Five Mile Road with Old Highway 312, and the intersection of the new arterial road with Five Mile Road.
+Roundabouts are constructed on Five Mile Road at the intersections with Old Highway 312 and the new arterial road.
 The remaining project intersections will be controlled through signals or stop signs on the intersecting streets.

 What will happen at Johnson Lane Interchange?

-The Johnson Lane Interchange will be a Diverging Diamond Interchange (DDI), the first one to be built in Montana.
-This style of interchange was selected after detailed traffic operations and geometric analysis and several alternatives were studied.
-This design offers many safety benefits and will accommodate all types of users including trucks, cars, RVs, bicycles, and pedestrians.
-A video simulating traffic flow through Johnson Lane interchange is available here.
+The Johnson Lane Interchange will be a Diverging Diamond Interchange (DDI), the first to be built in Montana.
+This style of interchange was selected after detailed traffic operations and geometric analysis, and several alternatives were studied.
+This design offers many safety benefits and will accommodate all types of users, including trucks, cars, RVs, bicycles, and pedestrians.
+A video simulating traffic flow through the Johnson Lane interchange is available here.

 What will be happening along Mary Street?

-The new roadway will be located approximately 130-ft north (centerline to centerline) of Mary Street, with access to Mary Street at Bitterroot Drive and Hawthorne Lane.
+The new roadway will be approximately 130 feet north (centerline to centerline) of Mary Street, with access to Mary Street at Bitterroot Drive and Hawthorne Lane.

-Mary Street is currently classified as a principal arterial by the City of Billings.
+The City of Billings currently classifies Mary Street as a principal arterial.
 With the development of this project, the City of Billings is expected to reclassify Mary Street as a “local” road.
-Mary Street can be expected to operate much in the same way it operates today, as a local road providing direct access to the adjacent homes.
+Mary Street can be expected to operate like today, as a local road providing direct access to the adjacent homes.

 As part of the reconstruction of the intersection of Main Street, US 87, Old Highway 312, and the new urban arterial road, Mary Street will be reconnected to Bench Boulevard.
-To enhance safety, access to Main Street from Bench Boulevard will be via Pemberton Lane.
+Access to Main Street from Bench Boulevard will be via Pemberton Lane to enhance safety.

 Mary Street